How does a tax lien affect your credit?

 While it’s true that the IRS files the federal tax lien that ends up on your credit reports, they don’t directly report to any of the credit bureaus.

-If you don’t follow up in time, they will file what is called a Notice of Federal Tax Lien.
-At this point, unless there are errors – in the amount you owe, the way the lien was filed, etc. – you are stuck with the tax lien on your credit report indefinitely as long as it is unpaid.
+If you don’t follow up on time, they will file what is called a Notice of Federal Tax Lien.
+At this point, unless there are errors – in the amount you owe, the way the lien was filed, etc. – you are stuck with it on your report indefinitely as long as it is unpaid.

-Getting a Tax Lien Removed from Your Credit Report
+Getting a Tax Lien Deleted from Your Credit Report

 Tax liens are subject to the same Fair Credit Reporting Act (FCRA) laws that govern all debts.
-You can dispute them and if the government cannot prove that you owe the debt, the lien will be removed from your credit file.
+You can dispute them and if the government cannot prove that you owe the debt, the lien will be taken off your credit file.

 If you pay the tax debt in full, the IRS will “release” the lien, but the released lien still gets reported for 7 years after you make payment in full.